-Photons have the peculiar property that they often seem to appear right out of nowhere.
-All that is needed is to heat a suitable material to a high enough temperature, and it starts to glow.
-But the material is made up of protons and electrons.
+Photons have the peculiar property that they seem to appear out of nowhere.
+All that’s needed is to heat a suitable material to a high enough temperature, and it starts to glow.
+But the heated material is made up of protons and electrons.
 There are no photons in the material, so where do the photons come from?

 We propose that photons originate in the aether.
 Energy is transferred from the heated material to the aether in such a way that visible photons appear.

-As to the mechanism of production, it is either one in which photons are produced on the fly from particle quanta, or one in which energy makes pre-existing photons visible.
-The more reasonable of these suggestions is the latter.
-It is also the one that serves us the best in explaining a whole range of other phenomena encountered later in this book.
+The mechanism for this is either one in which photons are produced on the fly from particle quanta, or one in which energy makes pre-existing photons visible.
+The more reasonable of these is the latter.
+It’s also the one that best explains a range of other phenomena encountered later in this book.

-From this, we get that the aether serves as a reservoir of low energy photons.
 Since we know that neutrinos also have this peculiar tendency to appear out of nowhere, we can conclude that the aether is a mix of very low energy photons and neutrinos.
-From our theory, we must also conclude that the aether is so dense that no single particle is ever out of contact with its adjacent neighbours.
-With every particle in this aether travelling at the speed of light, it is extremely fluid as well.
+From our theory, we must also conclude that the aether is so dense that no particle is ever out of contact with its adjacent neighbours.
+With every particle in the aether moving at the speed of light, it is extremely fluid as well.